Soil erosion: Deforestation

-Globally one of the largest contributors to erosive soil loss in the year 2006 is the slash and burn treatment of tropical forests.
-In a number of regions of the earth, entire sectors of a country have been rendered unproductive.
+Globally one of the largest contributors to erosive soil loss is the slash-and-burn treatment of tropical forests.
 For example, on the Madagascar high central plateau, comprising approximately ten percent of that country's land area, virtually the entire landscape is sterile of vegetation, with gully erosive furrows typically in excess of 50 m deep and 1 km wide.
-Shifting cultivation is a farming system which sometimes incorporates the slash and burn method in some regions of the world.
+Shifting cultivation (also called swidden cultivation) is a traditional farming system which sometimes incorporates the slash and burn method in some regions of the world.
 This degrades the soil and causes the soil to become less and less fertile.
+However, there is a debate about what is the worst practice in the tropics: slash-and-burn sustainable agriculture, with fast recovery of the secondary forest after a few years of soft subsistence agriculture, or permanent pastures and cash crops after conventional logging, with soil degradation (e.g. lateritization and soil compaction, respectively) preventing any hope of forest and soil regeneration?
+It has been shown in Brazil that along a complete cycle of slash-and-burn cultivation (including forest regrowth) runoff and soil loss decrease exponentially from the burned phase of shifting to the early stages of secondary forest, exhibiting patterns similar to those of a forested area after just 4–5 years of regeneration.
+Another Brazilian study showed that a fallow period of 15 years after a crop cycle of slash-and-burn agriculture can restore the original soil conditions.

 Roads and human impact

 Erosion polluted the Kasoa highway after downpour in Ghana.

-Human Impact has major effects on erosion processes—first by denuding the land of vegetative cover, altering drainage patterns, and compacting the soil during construction; and next by covering the land in an impermeable layer of asphalt or concrete that increases the amount of surface runoff and increases surface wind speeds.
+Human Impact has major effects on erosion processes, first by denuding the land of vegetative cover, altering drainage patterns, and compacting the soil during construction, and next by covering the land in an impermeable layer of asphalt or concrete that increases the amount of surface runoff and increases surface wind speeds.
 Much of the sediment carried in runoff from urban areas (especially roads) is highly contaminated with fuel, oil, and other chemicals.
 This increased runoff, in addition to eroding and degrading the land that it flows over, also causes major disruption to surrounding watersheds by altering the volume and rate of water that flows through them, and filling them with chemically polluted sedimentation.
 The increased flow of water through local waterways also causes a large increase in the rate of bank erosion.